Overview of the role:

 • Experience with storytelling and strong communication skills are assets

-• Develop and enhance your professional skills that are suitable for sharing on your resume and CV.
+• Develop and enhance your professional skills

 • Expand your network and interact with other passionate Heart & Stroke volunteers and employees.